icoderone/NHT/diyfoundation/diyfoundation.rst

 Cluster Details
 ................

-Using the spreadsheet below, locate your **Group Number** and corresponding details for your group's assigned cluster.
+Using the spreadsheet below, locate your **cluster ID** and corresponding details for your group's assigned cluster.

 .. raw:: html